-Oral presentation: You will give an oral presentation with visual aids on one specific method/concept extending ideas discussed in class the previous week.
-The presentation will be either based on one or more peer-reviewed journal articles or a book chapters which will be provided by me.
+Oral paper presentation: You will give an oral presentation with visual aids on a method/concept extending ideas discussed in class the previous week.
+The presentation will be either based on one or more peer-reviewed journal articles or a book chapters which will be provided by the instructor.
 You will be required to provide an in-depth discussion of the method/concept as well as an application.
 More details will be provided in class and on Blackboard.

 Presentation notes: You will need to take notes for one presentation given by one of your peers.
 This will be on a different date than your own oral presentation, and assigned by me.
-You will have until the following Friday (4 days) to type up your notes and commit them to our shared GitHub repository.
+You will have until the following Sunday (4 days) to type up your notes and commit them to our shared GitHub repository.
 You may communicate with the presenter to ask for clarifications and the presenter may share the graphs and tables used for the presentation (if any).
-Once you push your notes to the shared repository, the presenter and I will give feedback and possibly request a revision within 4 days.
+Once you push your notes to the shared repository, the presenter and the instructor will give feedback and possibly request a revision until Wednesday.
 You will have another 4 days to incorporate that feedback.
 Both the original submission and the final revision will be considered when assigning a grade.
 The revised version of the notes will be shared with everyone enrolled in the class.
 More details will be provided in class and on Blackboard.

-Final project: The final project will involve discussion of one or more methods for categorical data analysis, analyzing a data set, and submitting a report and the fully functional SAS/R code via GitHub.
+Applied project: The applied project will involve discussion of one or more methods for categorical data analysis, analyzing a data set, submitting a written report and the fully functional SAS/R code via GitHub, and a short oral presentation.
 You must ensure that the analysis and all results are reproducible.
-The final report and analysis code will not be accepted late.
-Rough topics for the final project will be provided and the specific deliverables are discussed individually with each learner.

-You are expected to address your final project report with the same level of preparation and presentation that you would associate with a finished product on your job as an applied statistician.
+You are expected to address your written project report with the same level of preparation and presentation that you would associate with a finished product on your job as an applied statistician.
 The report that you write for this course will be graded on both your analysis and your writing.
 Each report will be no more than 6 pages of text (typically 4-5 pages) plus a few more for tables, graphs, and charts.
 Reports must not include a long appendix of outputs from statistical software and no computer code.